snowch/sync-android-p2p/README.md

 # sync-android-p2p
 This project implements a http listener on top of sync-android to allow sync-android to become a replication target.

 This project is a prototype.
-It can perform a basic replication based on the steps below.
-A lot more functionality needs to be implemented to support replication proper.
-Also expect lots of bugs, this code needs much more testing.
+It can perform a basic replication based on the steps below, however, a lot more functionality needs to be implemented to support replication proper.
+In theory this code should work on Android, but this has not been tried yet.

+Expect lots of bugs, this code needs much more testing.

 - check out sync-android
 ```